-Auditions for current and first time students regarding specific performing ensembles are held on a semesterly basis.
-These ensembles include the Wind Symphony, Concert Band, Jazz One,

-Second Jazz Band, Third Jazz Band, Jazz Combos, or any other small ensembles.
-Jazz and Combo auditions will be held in August for Fall Semester placement and January for Spring Semester placement.
-Wind Symphony and Concert Band auditions will be held in November for Spring Semester placement.
-Program directors and the Chair of the Division of Music reserve the right to schedule auditions as needed.
+Auditions determine placement in performing ensembles.
+These ensembles include the Wind Symphony, Concert Band, Jazz One, Second Jazz Band, Third Jazz Band, Jazz Combos, or any other small ensembles.
+Jazz and combo auditions are in August for Fall placement and January for Spring placement.
+Usually, an audition in November determines placement in the Wind Symphony or Concert Band.
+Program directors and the Division Chair reserve the right to schedule auditions as needed.

-Ensembles in the Division of Music are ability based groups and one's position within an ensemble is not guaranteed.
-If a student does not audition and still wishes to participate in an ensemble, with the ensemble director's permission, the student may enroll in the lowest ensemble and sit last chair in their respective section.
+Ensembles are ability-based groups, and one's position within an ensemble is not guaranteed.
+Suppose a student does not audition and still wishes to participate in an ensemble with the ensemble director's permission.
+In that case, the student may enroll in the lowest ensemble and sit last chair in their respective section.